 You have probably heard of a no-cost refinance loan offered by some mortgage companies.
 Don’t be fooled by the way these refinance loans are structured.
 Mortgage lenders do not lend money for free.

-There fees are just made by offering a higher rate so they can make the money when they sell your loan.
+Their fees are just made by offering a higher rate to make money when they sell your loan.
 Always compare no cost refinance offers with a traditional refinance offer to see if you really are getting a deal or not.

 7. Know the Different Types of Refinance Loans

 There are several types of refinance programs available today.
 Knowing which one is best for your situation can help you reach your refinance goals.

 Cash-Out Refinance – A cash-out refinance is when a borrower gets a new loan to pay off the old one plus get additional cashback using the equity in your home as collateral.
 You are left with one mortgage and payment for the loan.

 Home Equity Loan – Home equity loans and lines of credit (HELOC) are similar to cash-out refinancing, except instead of refinancing your current loan, you’re getting a new loan using your home equity.
 Also known as a second mortgage.